QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 • data and payment processing.

-The ATO Small Business Super Clearing House is also closing.
+The ATO Small Business Super Clearing House also permanently closed on 1 July 2026.

-The new Payday Super legislation is to ensure more workers receive their full super entitlements and improve retirement outcomes.
-While most employers meet super guarantee (SG) requirements, some employees miss out due to late or incomplete payments.
-This reform targets unpaid and underpaid super, helping employees grow their balances sooner and giving employers a clearer, more consistent process.
+The Payday Super legislation aims to ensure more workers receive their full super entitlements and improve retirement outcomes.
+While most employers meet super guarantee (SG) requirements, some employees were missing out due to late or incomplete payments.
+This reform intends to address unpaid and underpaid super, helping employees grow their balances sooner and giving employers a clearer, more consistent process.

-Yes it will apply to all employees eligible for superannuation guarantee contributions, including full-time, part-time, and casual employees.
+Yes it applies to all employees eligible for superannuation guarantee contributions, including full-time, part-time, and casual employees.
+It also applies to some independent contractors, even if they have an ABN and invoice you for their work, they may be classified as employees for SG purposes.

 Qualifying earnings and super calculations